yuranusduke/FocusedDropoutCNN/README.md

 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 ![](./README/cam_resnet20_no_100.png)  |  ![](./README/cam_resnet20_d_100.png)|  ![](./README/cam_resnet20_db_100.png)|  ![](./README/cam_resnet20_fd_100.png)

-We successfully reproduce that CNN focuses more on correct objects in all images for all methods mentioned in the original paper.
+As you can see, more blue regions show model focus more when doing classification, we thus successfully reproduce that CNN focuses more on correct and corresponding objects in all images for all methods as mentioned in the original paper.